Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Introduction and Preliminaries

+Our approach further allows computing the approximate numbers efficiently (involving semidefinite programming) in cases where the exact Pytha\-goras numbers are very hard to compute, or even unknown.
+Moreover, we will apply these results to concrete algebras of commutative and non-commutative complex polynomials, and compute explicit upper bounds of the approximate Pythagoras numbers for sums of Hermitian squares.
+This also includes real polynomial rings, since any Hermitian square is just the same as a sum of two classical squares here.

 This paper is structured as follows.
-In \Cref{ss:ph} we introduce Pythagoras numbers and their approximate versions rigorously.
-In \Cref{ss:gram} we explain the Gram map and some of its consequences.
-The following \Cref{s:main} contains our main results.
-In \Cref{ss:sos} we prove an approximation result for positive semidefinite matrices, and deduce the main result for approximate Pythagoras numbers (\Cref{mainthm}).
-In \Cref{ss:free} we specialize the results to non-commutative polynomials, and in \Cref{ss:poly} to commutative polynomials.
-The final \Cref{ss:norm} includes some considerations on the so-called sos-norm that appears as a relevant measure throughout our paper.
+In \Cref{ss:ph} we introduce Pythagoras numbers and their approximate versions.
+In \Cref{ss:gram} we explain the Gram map and some of its consequences. \Cref{s:main} contains our main result including an upper bound for the approximate Pythagoras number in general $*$-algebras over $\mathbb{C}$.
+In particular, we prove in \Cref{ss:sos} an approximation result for positive semidefinite matrices and deduce the main result for approximate Pythagoras numbers (\Cref{mainthm}).
+In \Cref{ss:free} we apply the results to non-commutative polynomials, and in \Cref{ss:poly} to commutative polynomials.
+The final \Cref{ss:norm} includes some considerations on the so-called sos-norm that appears as a relevant measure throughout our paper. \Cref{app} contains a table summarizing the notations and definitions of all norms we use throughout the paper.